akhanalcs/dotnet-on-azure/README.md

 <img width="650" alt="image" src="https://github.com/affableashish/dotnet-on-azure/assets/30603497/7cf31c4b-433d-49cb-8d7a-37256739be7d">

 Keep in mind that when you deploy a web app to Azure, [it treats it as Production](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-8.0#azure-app-service).
-'Production' is default if DOTNET_ENVIORNMENT and ASPNETCORE_ENVIRONMENT is not set.
+'Production' is default if DOTNET_ENVIRONMENT and ASPNETCORE_ENVIRONMENT is not set.
 [Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-8.0).

 Environment values set in `launchSettings.json` override values set in the system environment.
 That file is only used on the local dev machine.

 ## Using Blob Storage
+A binary large object (blob) is a collection of binary data stored as a single entity.
+Blobs are typically images, audio or other multimedia objects, though sometimes binary executable code is stored as a blob.

 A general purpose v2 storage account provides access to all of the Azure Storage Services: blobs, files, queues, table and disks.

 Blobs in Azure storage are organized into containers.
 Before we can upload a blob, we must first create a container.

-A binary large object (blob) is a collection of binary data stored as a single entity.
-Blobs are typically images, audio or other multimedia objects, though sometimes binary executable code is stored as a blob.

 ### Create a storage account
 <img width="450" alt="image" src="https://github.com/affableashish/dotnet-on-azure/assets/30603497/30d4e933-26d7-4b1d-a040-861203730256">